join - relational database operator

-The 0 field in the -o list was adopted from the Tenth Edition version of join to satisfy international objections that the join in the base documents does not support the "full join" or "outer join" described in relational database literature.
+The 0 field in the -o list was adopted from the Tenth Edition version of join to satisfy international objections that the join in the base documents for Base Definitions volume of POSIX.1-2017, Chapter 7, Locale did not support the "full join" or "outer join" described in relational database literature.
 Although it has been possible to include a join field in the output (by default, or by field number using -o), the join field could not be included for an unpaired line selected by -a.
 The -o 0 field essentially selects the union of the join fields.

-This sort of outer join was not possible with the join commands in the base documents.
+This sort of outer join was not possible with the join commands in the base documents for Base Definitions volume of POSIX.1-2017, Chapter 7, Locale.
 The -o 0 field was chosen because it is an upwards-compatible change for applications.
 An alternative was considered: have the join field represent the union of the fields in the files (where they are identical for matched lines, and one or both are null for unmatched lines).
 This was not adopted because it would break some historical applications.

 The ability to specify file2 as - is not historical practice; it was added for completeness.